 - Aaron Ross, Jason Lemkin, and Heather R. Morgan on “The Cold Sales Email Template That Won 16 New B2B Customers”

-- GetsideKick on “12 CRM ready sales email templates”
+- GetsideKick on “12 CRM ready sales email templates” *note: now HubSpot

 - Brian on “How to Write More Effective Networking Emails That Will Double your Response Rate in 15 Minutes or Less”